forge-ext/forge/README.md

 ## Contributing

 - Please be nice, friendly and welcoming on discussions/tickets.
-- See existing [issues](https://github.com/forge-ext/forge/issues) or file a new ticket with the bug report format if it doesn't exist.
+- See existing [Issues](https://github.com/forge-ext/forge/issues), or create a new Issue with the "Bug report" format if it doesn't exist.

 ## Credits